-- 15. In May 2006 the plaintiff entered into a guarantee agreement with Bankwest whereby it guaranteed a commercial debt to Bankwest owing by the Brick and Block Company Pty Limited, (ACN 106 002 162), ("BBC"). - 16.
+- 15. In-May-2006 t The second plaintiff entered into a guarantee agreement with Bankwest whereby it guaranteed a commercial debt of the third plaintiff to Bankwest owing by the Brick and Block Company Pty Limited, (ACN-106-002-162), ("BBC").
+The third plaintiff is a corporation and was a customer of BankWest having capacity to sue in its corporate name and style, it having held a commercial facility with BankWest the particulars of which were recorded on the Corporate Loan Book of BankWest prior to the Completion Date - 16.
 On 1 January 2008, APRA changed the basis upon which banks may engage in commercial lending in such a manner that heavily favoured residential lending over commercial lending in Australia. - 17.
-Bankwest was however exempted from these changes for 12 months, and further exempted from conforming to the requirements of APS 120, (the relevant prudential standard dealing with Securitisation), until June 2010.
+Bankwest was however exempted from these changes for 12 months, and was further exempted from conforming to the requirements of APS 120, (the relevant prudential standard dealing with Securitisation), until June 2010.
 At this time, BankWest had held approximately \$5.2 billion in Securitised loans.